Newburgh, New York: Growth

 Newburgh was chartered as a city in April 1865.

 Newburgh became quite prosperous during the Gilded Age that followed.
 Newburgh had telephone service in 1879.
 In 1883 there was a steamboat landing on Second Street.
 The United States Hotel was on Front Street opposite the landing.
 Also on Front Street near the landing was the Union Depot.
 In 1883, the West Shore Railroad inaugurated service to the Pennsylvania Railroad Depot at Jersey City and by 1886 was traveling to Weehawken Terminal, where passengers transferred to ferries to Manhattan.

 With its situation on the Hudson River, midway between New York City and Albany, it became a transportation hub and an industrial center.
 Its industries included the manufacturing of cottons, woolens, silks, paper, felt hats, baking powder, soap, paper boxes, brick, plush goods, steam boilers, tools, automobiles, coin silver, bleach, candles, waterway gates, ice machines, pumps, moving-picture screens, overalls, perfumes, furniture, carpets, carburetors, spiral springs, spiral pipe, shirt waists, shirts, felt goods, lawn mowers; shipyards; foundries and machine shops; tanneries; leatherette works; and plaster works.

-J. J. Nutt made this comment about Newburgh:
+J. J. Nutt said of Newburgh:

 Newburgh was home to the second Edison power plant, which installed and powered 126 lamps at the Orange Woolen Mill, and was the second American city (after New York's Pearl Street) to have a street lit using electricity.
 Broadway, which at 132 ft in width is one of the widest streets in the state of New York, runs through the city culminating with views of the Hudson River.